outlandishideas/kasia/packages/kasia-plugin-wp-api-menus/README.md

 ## Author & License

-`kasia` was created by [Outlandish](https://twitter.com/outlandish) and is released under the MIT license.
+`kasia-plugin-wp-api-menus` was created by [Outlandish](https://twitter.com/outlandish) and is released under the MIT license.